model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

          * Line 347:
            * [trace] val != ((void*)0) check failed
 ```
-   Consult our [guide to debugging CBMC output](Debug-an-error-trace.md) for suggestions about how to understand this output.
+   We have already seen examples of [CBMC error traces](../cbmc/overview/debugging.md) like this,
+   and we will soon give more guidance on [debugging CBMC error traces](Debug-an-error-trace.md).
 1. Constrain each input in turn until all warnings are resolved.
    See the sections on writing `_is_valid()` and `_ensure_is_allocated()` functions for details on how to do this
 1. Fix any loop-unwinding errors.
-   To fix these errors, you will need update the Makefile with the correct loop bounds.
+   To fix these errors, you will need to update the Makefile with the correct loop bounds.
    This may cause CBMC to get quite slow.
    In this case, we recommend **bounding** the size of data-structures to allow CBMC to finish quickly.
    In the harness above, this is accomplished by the line
    ```
    __CPROVER_assume(aws_array_list_is_bounded(list))
    ```
-   We recommend starting with very small bounds to ensure a quick REPL cycle.
+   We recommend starting with very small bounds to ensure a quick debug cycle.
-   Once the proof is finished, you can increase the bounds to increase assurance.
+   Once the proof is finished, you can increase the bounds to give proofs for longer lists.
 1. Check the coverage report.
    Ideally, you will have 100% coverage.
    In practice, coverage will be less than 100%, for e.g. in defensive code that redundantly checks for errors.
    In this case, inspect the uncovered code, and ensure that it matches your expectations.
-1. Increase assurance by adding assertions to the harness.
+1. Strengthen the proof by adding assertions to the harness that check more properties.
    There are typically three types of such assertions:
    1. Data structures should remain valid, whether or not the function under test succeeded.
    1. If the function failed, data-structures should remain unchanged.